Republican Sen. Bob Gardner facing ethics complaint

 Gardner also is a member of a committee assigned to investigate allegations around workplace harassment within the judicial branch, the complaint continued.
 That includes looking at the chief justice and the state court administrator.
 "Gardner's actions in sponsoring HB 21-1136 at the same time he is involved in an investigation of the judicial branch does not promote public confidence in the integrity and independence of the Senate and the General Assembly."
 The complaint calls it a conflict of interest.

 But that doesn't appear to be the only one.
 The ethics committee investigating Gardner and appointed by Garcia includes his Senate co-sponsor on HB 1136, Sen. Pete Lee, a Colorado Springs Democrat.
 Garcia also appointed Sen. Faith Winter of Westminster to the committee and Sen. Julie Gonzales of Denver as the committee's chair.
-Holbert is expected to name two Republican senators to the committee of five.
+Holbert has named Sens.
+John Cooke of Greeley and Paul Lundeen of Monument as the Senate GOP representatives.

 The Senate rules do not spell out the consequences for ethics violations.
 The last time a complaint was filed was probably in 2011, when an attorney lodged charges against Senate Majority Leader John Morse of Colorado Springs for misuse of taxpayer funds tied to per diem payments.
 The complaint was dismissed unanimously for lack of probable cause; the attorney who filed the complaint based it on Morse's Google calendar for what he was doing on 211 days during 2009.

-Note: This article has been updated with reaction from Gardner.